-Peter Jankowitsch President.
-International Academy of Astronautics (IAA) Message from the International Institute of Space Law On behalf of the International Institute of Space Law, I am pleased to invite you to attend our 64th Colloquium on the Law of Outer Space in Dubai, United Arab Emirates.
+John Schumacher President, International Academy of Astronautics (IAA) Message from the International Institute of Space Law On behalf of the International Institute of Space Law, I am pleased to invite you to attend our 65th Colloquium on the Law of Outer Space in Paris, France.
 This year's Colloquium consists of seven exciting sessions and explores a range of highly relevant issues.
-Legal questions raised by current public and private space activities will be addressed and debated by the world's finest space lawyers as well as students and young professionals.
-IISL will also co-host a session with the IAA: The 35th IAA-IISL 'Scientific Legal Roundtable' will provide an opportunity for lawyers, scientists and engineers to address digitalization in an interdisciplinary setting.
-These are all issues, to which, we believe, IISL can and should contribute to.
+Relevant legal questions raised by current public and private space activities will be addressed and debated by the world's finest space lawyers as well as students and young professionals.
+IISL will also co-host a session with the IAA.
+The 36th IAA-IISL 'Scientific-Legal Roundtable' will provide an opportunity for lawyers, scientists and engineers to address important issues in an interdisciplinary setting.
+These are all issues, to which, we believe, IISL can and should contribute.
 No other Institution has this global inclusive reach and such a top-level experienced expert membership paired with bright young scholars, which guarantees relevant contributions.
-The World Finals of the 30th Manfred Lachs Space Law Moot Court Competition will take place in Dubai, welcoming university students from Africa, the Asia Pacific, Europe, Latin America, and North America, and we are proud and honoured that they will, as always, be judged by sitting members of the International Court of Justice.
-The IISL is proud to be an integral part of the Congress and its Technical Programme and to further the discourse between disciplines so fundamental to our shared ways forward in this new era of the use of space.
-UNISPACE+50 again impressively demonstrated that space is a Province of all humankind.
-This is a clear signal for organizations like IISL to provide global, inclusive perspectives.
-We are greatly looking forward to welcoming you in Dubai!
+The World Finals of the 31th Manfred Lachs Space Law Moot Court Competition will take place in Paris France, welcoming university students from Africa, the Asia Pacific, Europe, Latin America, and North America, and we are proud and honoured that they will, as always, be judged by sitting members of the International Court of Justice.
+The IISL is proud to be an integral part of the Congress and its technical programme and to further the discourse between disciplines so fundamental to our shared ways forward in this new era of the use of space.
+Space is a province of all humankind, and the IISL is prepared to contribute to providing global, inclusive perspectives.
+We are greatly looking forward to welcoming you in Paris!